-Field/Button Action Root Package Displays the name of the Package selected from the Project Browser.
+Field/Button Action Root Package Displays the name of the Package selected from the Browser window .
 All elements and Packages under this Package are included in the report.
-If you want to change the Package, click on the new Package in the Project Browser and then click on the icon at the end of the field.
+If you want to change the Package, click on the new Package in the Browser window and then click on the icon icon at the end of the field.
 The replacement Package name displays in the field.
 Run By Click on the drop-down arrow and select a name to filter for tests run by that person.
 Click on the x button to clear the field.
+(Values are derived from the Project Author definitions in the 'People' dialog - 'Configure > Reference Data > Model Types > People > Project Authors'.)
 Checked By Click on the drop-down arrow and select a name to filter for tests checked by that person.
 Click on the x button to clear the field.
 Test Type Select the radio button for the required test class - Unit, Integration, System, Scenario, Inspection, Acceptance, or All types.
 Status Select the radio button for the required test status - Passed, Failed, Not Run, or All statuses.
 Refresh Click on this button to re-run the report query on the Package currently selected in the 'Root Package' field.
 Print Click on this button to print a summary of the test results.

-- The Testing Details report provides a summary of the test status and who ran and checked the test; the Testing report is an alternative option, providing a detailed description of how each test executed, what the input and acceptance criteria were, and what the results were - You can restructure the output of the report using the List Header facilities for reported information
+• The Testing Details report provides a summary of the test status and who ran and checked the test; the Testing report is an alternative option, providing a detailed description of how each test executed, what the input and acceptance criteria were, and what the results were

+• You can restructure the output of the report using the List Header facilities for reported information bon Construct > Project Management > QA > QA Reports > Implementation Details